 Degree Granting Department

-Angrosino, Michael V.
+Michael V. Angrosino, Ph.D.

 This study focused on understanding health behaviors, beliefs, and associated factors such as support systems and access to care that played a role in diabetes self-management and glucose control.
 The study also explored diabetes self-management education and its role in diabetes self-management.
 The research conducted in Pinellas and Hillsborough counties in Florida, included twenty-five African American women between the ages of forty-six and eighty-seven, with self-identified diabetes mellitus (type 2 diabetes).
 The study also included seven diabetes self-management educators consisting of nutritionists, a nurse educator, physicians, and an exercise physiologist--key members of the diabetes self-management team.
 Additionally, five diabetes education programs were observed.

 Methods included semi-structured qualitative interviews, with direct and participant observation of the Diabetes Intervention Prevention Program (DIPP), the St. Petersburg Free Clinic Diabetes Program, and the Morton Plant Meese/Joslin Diabetes Program in Pinellas County.
 Hillsborough County sites included the USF Diabetes Program, and University Community Hospital's Diabetes Care Program.
 Site selection included a cross-section of program types: non-clinic/community-based, community-based clinic, hospital-based, and university clinic-based.

 Results revealed several self-management behavioral variables affecting glucose control: (1) nutritional/dietary changes, (2) exercise, (3) medication use, (4) blood glucose monitoring, (5) physician-patient interaction, (6) support systems, and (7) patient education/knowledge.
 Results also identified access to care as a contributor to self-management.
 Two models of diabetes self-management emerged from the findings: a model of balanced self-management held by the diabetes educators and self-management programs, and a model of Interruption practiced by the women.

 Scholar Commons Citation

-Rahim-Williams, F Bridgett, "African American women with Type 2 diabetes: Understanding self-management" (2004).
+Rahim-Williams, F Bridgett, "African American Women With Type 2 Diabetes: Understanding Self-Management" (2004).
 Graduate Theses and Dissertations.